transkatgirl/Tapestry-Loom/README.md

 - Some documents may cause the text editor to render token boundaries incorrectly
 	- This seems to be due to a bug in egui regarding textedit underline rendering
-- Accesskit screen reader support seems to be broken
+- View/subview tabs and titles are not read by screen readers

 If you are experiencing an issue not listed here or in this [repository's active issues](https://github.com/transkatgirl/Tapestry-Loom/issues), please file an issue so that it can be fixed.